We survey a vast geographic area, 48 Northern California counties, from Del Norte County in the far northwest to Inyo County in the far southeast.

 Participation is free so participate to make the survey more robust and useful to your fellow nonprofits.
 If you don’t want to purchase the survey report, you can look at it for free at your closest survey regional partner (click here for a list of regional partners).

-We’re working with our regional partners in the Central Valley, from north to south, to increase the number of survey participants in this region.
-Please help us out by participating in the survey and encouraging one or more of your fellow nonprofits to do so.
+For 2020 we're making a special effort to increase participation levels among Central Valley nonprofits and are working with our regional partners in this region.
+Please help us make the survey as valuable as possible for nonprofits in the Central Valley and throughout Northern California by participating in the survey and encouraging one or more of your fellow nonprofits to do so.
 You’ll be glad you did.